RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-05-18-Source-Control-Survey.md

 Things get ugly for the Microsoft ecosystem here.

 * 100 percent of *nix ecosystem respondents use version control at work.
-* 60 percent of Microsoft ecosystem respondents use version control at work, and one third work on teams that use source control.
+* 60 percent of Microsoft ecosystem respondents use version control at work, and only one third work on teams that use source control.

 The 60 percent number seems high.
 I suspect this includes folks who do not use source control consistently (I'm in this boat).
-Breaking the survey's consistency question down based on my perception of whether the wording indicated strong, loose, or no consistency of source control use, Microsoft environments were more likely to have loose or no consistency, while *nix environments were more likely to have strong consistency.
+Breaking down the survey's consistency question, based on my perception of whether the wording indicated strong, loose, or no consistency of source control use, Microsoft environments were more likely to have loose or no consistency, while *nix environments were more likely to have strong consistency.

 My takeaway?
 Microsoft should take action to improve source control use among IT professionals.
 Perhaps with simple, easy to use tools that interface with existing technologies, priced in accordance with the value placed on source control by IT professionals in Microsoft environments.